Lisa Marie Presley, daughter of Elvis Presley, dead at 54 - KVIA

 In 2020, Lisa Marie Presley’s son Benjamin Keough died by suicide at the age of 27.
 Last July, she marked the second anniversary of Keough’s death on Instagram, sharing a photo of their matching foot tattoos.

-Lisa Marie Presley, who has previously been married to Michael Lockwood, Nicolas Cage, Michael Jackson and Danny Keough, has three other children — actress Riley Keough, Finley Aaron Love Lockwood and Harper Vivienne Ann Lockwood.
+Lisa Marie Presley, was previously married to Michael Lockwood, Nicolas Cage, Michael Jackson and Danny Keough.
+In addition to her late son, she was the mother of actress Riley Keough, Finley Aaron Love Lockwood and Harper Vivienne Ann Lockwood.

 In September, Lisa Marie Presley wrote an essay for National Grief Awareness Day, in which she opened up about the loss of her son.